 Soon afterwards, however, concerted efforts on the part of the district, the school board, the Shamrock staff, and a handful of families living in nearby neighborhoods started a revival.
 Behind that effort lay the belief that the best way to improve struggling, high-poverty schools was to reintegrate them racially and economically.

-In recent years, the school has improved dramatically.
-Test scores have risen for every student group, the teaching staff has stabilized and activities such as the garden programs offer every student the kind of rich, varied education that all children deserve, but too many never get.
+These efforts produced heartening results.
+The teaching staff stabilized, test scores rose for every student group, and activities such as the garden programs offered every student the kind of rich, varied education that all children deserve, but too many never get.

 More about Shamrock and its history can be found in the following links.